camunda/camunda-docs-manual/content/reference/cmmn11/custom-extensions/camunda-attributes.md

       The attribute specifies a transition in which the repetition rule of a stage or task is evaluated.
       <br>
       <br>
-      Note that this attribute is omitted when the stage or task to repeat has a least one entry criterion.
+      Note that this attribute is omitted when the stage or task to repeat has at least one entry criterion.
     </td>
   </tr>
   <tr>